Monique-Holloway/Frontend-Project/README.md

 This project was a full stack project that required some work, as we worked in a group of 3.
 The motivation behind this project was to create a responsive website that would allow users to select the location to where they are flying and be able to see recommended things to do, places to eat, & the current weather in that city.
 We achieved this by using 2 APIs: Open Weather Map & Worlwide Restaurants.

-The languages & framworks used for this project include, HTML5, CSS3, Bootstrap & JavaScript.
+The languages & framworks used for this project include HTML5, CSS3, Bootstrap & JavaScript.

-Some challenges faced were having Git conflicts due to working in a group and pushing code at different times.
-Also, we founnd it to be very challenging to get our travel API's card to populate in an area that is not covering another card.
+Some challenges faced were having git conflicts due to working in a group and pushing code at different times.
+Also, we found it to be very challenging to get our travel API's card to populate in an area that is not covering another card.
 This was tricky, as we had a limited amount of time to complete, as well as a limited number of API calls we could use.
 Overall, the project functioned how we wanted, with a few areas that could be improved upon.

 Contributors to this code include: Monique Holloway, Sarah Barnett, Taylor Hanson